raditya1117/HoneyBadger/fastapi-testing/article.md

         super().__init__(message)
 ```

-After defining custom exception classes, you can register and exception handler to handle them.For instance, we have implemented the exception handler for the InvalidOperationError exception as follows:
+After defining custom exception class, we can register an exception handler to handle the error.
+For instance, we have implemented the exception handler for the InvalidOperationError exception as follows:

 ```
 @app.exception_handler(InvalidOperationError)
 async def invalid_operation_exception_handler(request: Request,exc: InvalidOperationError):
     return JSONResponse(status_code=exc.code, content={"type":exc.type, "reason":exc.message})
 ```
-In a similar manner, you can write custom exception classes for domain and business logic errors, and write exception handlers to handle the custom exceptions.
+In a similar manner, you can write custom exception classes for domain and business logic errors and write exception handlers to handle the exceptions.

 ### Implement a Global Exception Handler

 Always implement a global exception handler that handles any uncaught exception and returns a safe response instead of crashing the server.
-To do this, you can build an exception handler for Python Exception class as follows:
+To do this, you can build an exception handler using the Python Exception class as follows:

 ```
 @app.exception_handler(Exception)